ztec/blog/content/concert/2023/06-14-Man with a mission/index.md

 ---
 title: "Man with a mission à La Cigale"
+description: "Man with a mission en concert à la Cigale."
 artists: [ "Man with a mission" ]
 places: [ "La Cigale" ]
 date: 2023-06-14T20:00:00+02:00